RWGregory/RWGregory/README.md

 - 👀 I’m a professional violist who began learning JavaScript, HTML, and CSS in September 2021.

-- 🌱 I’m currently learning MERN full-stack through a course with MITxPro.
+- 🌱 I’m currently learning full-stack web devlopment with MERN through a course with MITxPro.
 I'm also working through freecodecamp.org, exercism.org, and I've just joined codewars.com to become a better algorist.

-   Once I have a strong command of full-stack development with MERN, I'm interested in learning Rust, WASM, and .NET Core.
+   Once I have a strong command JavaScript, I'm interested in learning Rust, WASM, and .NET Core.

 - 💞️ I’m looking to collaborate on anything relevant to my future as a developer.